 A dispensable world

-In the world we live in today, there are many things that are dispensable: jobs, food, money, etc. But the one area of our life that we shouldn’t make dispensable is our relationships.
-Let’s face it, we are all guilty of dropping relationships for one reason or another.
+In the world we live in today, many things are dispensable: jobs, food, money, etc. But the one area of our life that we shouldn’t make dispensable is our relationships.
+Let’s face it: we are all guilty of dropping connections for one reason or another.
 Maybe they were toxic.
-Maybe you were only friends with them because you shared a class with them.
-Maybe it was only because they were dating your best friend.
+Perhaps you were only friends with them because you shared a class with them.
+Perhaps it was only because they were dating your best friend.
 Regardless, we are all guilty of doing this.

 Creating indispensable relationships